Need help with the EHP website?

 International Program Manager

-Use of any materials published in EHP should be acknowledged (for example, “Reproduced with permission from Environmental Health Perspectives”) and a reference provided for the article from which the material was reproduced.
+EHP is a publication of the U.S. Federal Government, and its content lies in the public domain.
+No permission is required to reuse EHP content.
+However, use of materials published in EHP should be acknowledged (for example, “Reproduced from Environmental Health Perspectives”) and a link provided to the article from which the material was reproduced.

 CEHN June 2016 Article of the Month

-“Intrauterine Inflammation and Maternal Exposure to Ambient PM2.5 during Preconception and Specific Periods of Pregnancy: The Boston Birth Cohort” (doi:10.1289/EHP243 ) has been selected by the Children’s Environmental Health Network (CEHN) for its April 2014 Article of the Month.
+“Intrauterine Inflammation and Maternal Exposure to Ambient PM2.5 during Preconception and Specific Periods of Pregnancy: The Boston Birth Cohort” (doi:10.1289/EHP243 ) has been selected by the Children’s Environmental Health Network (CEHN) as its June 2016 Article of the Month.
 These CEHN summaries discuss the potential policy implications of current children’s environmental health research.

 Sign Up to Receive E-mail Alerts

 Feasibility of Deploying Inhaler Sensors to Identify the Impacts of Environmental Triggers and Built Environment Factors on Asthma Short-Acting Bronchodilator Use

 Historical Prediction Modeling Approach for Estimating Long-Term Concentrations of PM2.5 in Cohort Studies before the 1999 Implementation of Widespread Monitoring

 Towards More Comprehensive Projections of Urban Heat-Related Mortality: Estimates for New York City under Multiple Population, Adaptation, and Climate Scenarios